 - Put the students into pairs or small groups and give them the auction sheet.

 - Ask the students to plan which sentences they are going to bid for.

-- After all the sentences are sold, run through and get a class vote on which sentences are correct.
+- After all the sentences are sold, go through them and get a class vote on which sentences are correct.
 Confirm the answers.

-- Ask pairs to decide why the sentences are not correct.
+- Ask pairs to correct the incorrect sentences.

 Example auction sheet:

 Decide which of these sentences are correct.
 You have 1000 Euro to spend.
 Try to buy only the correct sentences!

 - Has Pascal ever been to London?

 - Nobody in the class has been to America.

 - I haven't seen my cousin since a long time.

 - I've never seen a film in English but I've read a book.